BrunoDeFrias/LearningAndGrowth/README.md

 I completed the **Web Development Bootcamp at Le Wagon between January and March 2024**.
 After a well-deserved 3-week break :stuck_out_tongue:, I decided to start over with the courses and optional exercises from Le Wagon.

-During this period, I also took the time to think about my career direction.
-Between the urgency of finding a job in the short term, requests from my entourage to create showcase websites, and my long-term desire to specialize in cybersecurity, I had to plan an intelligent path that serves both my short-term and long-term goals.
+During this time, I also took the opportunity to reflect on my career direction.
+Balancing the urgency of finding short-term employment and my desire to specialize in cybersecurity, I mapped out a strategic path to serve my goals.

-### 🚀 Acquiring solid skills in JavaScript
+### 🚀 Objectives

-1. **Most used language**: JavaScript is currently the most used language in web development.
+1. **Strengthening my JavaScript skills**: JavaScript is currently the most used language in web development.
 This will help me find opportunities in exciting projects more easily in the short term.

-2. **Exploring Back-end with JavaScript** : Currently seeking back-end positions, I am keen on learning JavaScript-derived frameworks and libraries to enhance my skills in this domain.
+2. **Exploring Backend and JavaScript-Derived Technologies** : Focused on Backend roles, I'm exploring frameworks and libraries derived from JavaScript to enhance my skills in this area.

-3. **Long-term cybersecurity**: JavaScript is one of the most popular and versatile programming languages, and mastering it is crucial for specializing in cybersecurity.
+3. **Focus on Cybersecurity:**: JavaScript is one of the most popular and versatile programming languages, and mastering it is crucial for specializing in cybersecurity.
 Systems using JavaScript are often prime targets for cyberattacks, making it an essential skill in the long term.

 ### 🌟 Continuity and Evolution